 Prenatal and postpartum adjustment is a major component of my practice.
 I also have a passion for maternal mental health.
 But I am not, however, an expert on babies!
 My own two babies were a constant source of bewilderment (and wonder) to me.
-You will not get any expert advice on whether or not to sleep train, how to perfect your baby's latch, or how to potty train from me (other than the odd personal anecdote about my own misadventures).
-I am also not dogmatic - I do not promote or personally subscribe to any one theory of parenting.
-What you will find is that I am able to skillfully intuit the core issues, fears, and patterns that are activating your struggles.
+I am keenly interested in the experience of being a parent: the shift in identity, the vulnerability, and the sometimes surprising range of emotions this can evoke.
+In fact, I, as a parent, still continuously work through my own struggles.
+What I think you will find is that I am able to skillfully intuit the core issues, fears, and patterns that are activating your struggles.
 From there, I can help you develop more strength, confidence, and emotional balance in this often overwhelming time of transition.

 I have years of experience counselling women, men and couples whose postpartum struggles run the gamut from mental health concerns to relationship issues to self-care.
 I have provided consultation to various midwifery groups and the Pacific Postpartum Society, and have made public presentations on postpartum adjustment.